 - Committed to build relationships with families and coworkers and create a dynamic environment.

-- Bachelor’s degree in Special Education, 2+ years of full-time teaching experience in Special Education, and/or Special Education teaching certification;
+- 4+ years of full-time teaching experience in Special Education or 2+ years in Special Education leadership;

 - Ability to attend annual summer off-site professional development;